Mental Health Benefits Of Online Therapy: Reviews To Guide You

 - The licensed therapists on internet-based platforms aren't on call, so therapist availability is not round the clock.
 However, you can message them anytime for a response when they are available.

-- Some modalities of counseling may not be possible virtually.
+- Some counseling modalities, such as certain forms of couples therapy, may not be possible virtually.

 - Many teletherapy platforms do not accept insurance.